Dan Jones (Mormon): Legacy

-Apostle Gordon B. Hinckley has stated that Jones "must certainly be included in the half dozen or so most productive missionaries in the history of the Church."
-One of the dormitories at the Missionary Training Center in Provo, Utah, is called the Dan Jones Building.
+President Gordon B. Hinckley had stated that Jones "must certainly be included in the half dozen or so most productive missionaries in the history of the Church.One of the dormitories at the Missionary Training Center in Provo, Utah, is called the Dan Jones Building.

-An official publication of the church pays tribute to Jones, stating that, "Dan Jones, [was] one of the greatest missionaries" in church history.
+An official publication of the Church pays tribute to Jones, stating that, "Dan Jones, [was] one of the greatest missionaries" in Church history.